simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 </header>

 <div class="flex-col justify-center">
   <p>To enable authorization on a PLC, users, passwords, and roles must be assigned.
 This whole process is referred to as User Management Access Control (UMAC).
 It consists of two pillars: the assignment of roles and rights, and the assignment of passwords.
-Passwords are assigned via the CLI and are discussed on the next page.</p>
+Passwords are assigned via the CLI and are discussed on the next page.
+If the config file and PLC Security Configuration File are not kept synchronized, errors may occur during hardware compilation</p>
   <br>
   <div class="grid-two-col-eq">
     <div class="flex-col justify-center">